Roger Ibañez: Atalanta

 On 29 January 2019, Ibañez signed with Italian club Atalanta.
 Having been inserted in the squad in February, he received his debut on 11 May, coming on for the final few minutes of their 2–1 victory over Genoa.
 He replaced attacker Josip Iličić as the club was in the heat of battle for a top-four Serie A finish and UEFA Champions League qualification for the first time in their history, which they eventually achieved.

 Ibañez made his first appearance the following season on the final day of Atalanta's group stage campaign in the Champions League.
 Needing a win away to Shakhtar Donetsk, Ibañez came on for centre-forward Luis Muriel for the final 20 minutes with Atalanta leading 1–0 and having previously abandoned their regular back three for a back four while in search of the winning goal.
 Ibañez had only been included in one of the previous five match day squads, but the suspension of Rafael Toloi and an injury to Simon Kjær paved the way for his inclusion.
 Atalanta would win the game 0–3, qualifying for the knockout stage.

 Roma

-On 27 January 2020, Ibañez moved to follow Serie A club Roma and signed a four-and-a-half-year contract with the club.
+On 27 January 2020, Ibañez moved to fellow Serie A club Roma and signed a four-and-a-half-year contract with the club.
 The transfer was initially a loan until 30 June 2021, set to convert to a permanent transfer for a predetermined fee of €8 million if certain conditions were met.
 On 4 March 2021, he signed a new long-term deal with Roma until 30 June 2025.